Induction Generator: Types & Working Principle

 Because the rotor current is small compared to the total current, the brushes can be smaller and thus have less wear.

-If the doubly fed induction generator is used with a wind turbine, it can produce power with a constant utility frequency in wind speeds from 6 mph to 50 mph.
+If the doubly-fed induction generator is used with a wind turbine, it can produce power with a constant utility frequency in wind speeds from 6 mph to 50 mph.
 This allows the wind turbine to accept gusting winds and allows the blades to harvest the extra energy when the wind speeds are very high, which in turn improves the wind turbine’s efficiency.

 If the wind turbine is very large (2 MW or larger), the control system can incorporate individual wind turbine blade adjustments and nacelle directional yaw adjustments to harvest the maximum amount of wind available.

-Variable-Speed Induction Generator
+Variable-Speed Induction Generator Working

 Another option for handling a variety of wind speeds is a generator configuration called a variable-speed induction generator (VSIG), which uses a large number of poles and requires no gearbox, with its associated losses and maintenance issues.